 While automated testing has advanced dramatically in its ability to handle sophisticated testing, sometimes only manual testing can be used.
-Furthermore, when manual testing is utilized there is lower risk for false negatives, which can create extra work for DevOps teams to validate whether a reported error is true or false.
+In manual testing, there is lower risk for false negatives.
+(More false negatives can create extra work for DevOps teams to validate whether a reported error is true or false.)

-The main benefit of continuous testing is that despite quicker release schedules, your brand’s reputation and the user experience are protected.
+The main benefit of continuous testing is to protect your brand’s reputation and the user experience — without sacrificing delivery.
 Releasing sub-standard software is a risk to a business’s bottom line.

-While automated testing dramatically improves upon the results of manual testing, continuous testing takes software testing to the ultimate finish line.
-A business that can implement continuous testing in a stable and scalable manner will enjoy the payoff of faster feedback, quick release turnaround, and high customer satisfaction and loyalty.
+Automated testing dramatically improves upon the results of manual testing.
+But continuous testing takes software testing to the ultimate finish line.

 The journey from manual testing to fully-functional continuous testing takes intention, strategy, and time.
-Luckily there are modern solutions that help businesses overcome testing challenges and accelerate their journey to automation and continuous testing.
+Luckily there are modern solutions that can help you overcome testing challenges.
+One of those solutions is Perfecto.